epfl-lara/cs550/labs/lab1/README.md

 Some advice:
 - Try to understand how you would prove these properties with paper and pencil, and use examples to gain intuition;
-- Induction is the main proof method in many cases; see the videos on how to write inductive proofs;
+- Induction is the main proof method in many cases; see the above example and instructions on induction;
 - Prove lemmas in order: earlier lemmas (and their structure) will help you with subsequent lemmas;
 - Even though it is not necessary, you can define new lemmas if it helps (but you then have to prove them correct as well 😊);
 - Regarding the four lemmas about concatenation: two very similar lemmas can have vastly different proofs (in both size and difficulty – can you tell why?).